 Check out my favorite zinc product here or here.

-This is the brand of Inositol I have used in the past.
+This is the brand of MYO Inositol I have used in the past.

-Just like Inositol, magnesium is another super supplement that doesn’t only help women with their PCOS, but also with their overall health.
+Just like Inositol, magnesium is one of the best supplements for pcos that doesn’t only help women with their PCOS, but also with their overall health.

 Magnesium can go further than helping you reduce those diseases.
 Getting a sufficient amount of magnesium can help you with your energy levels, hormonal balance, and mood.
 Hence, magnesium can help you with PCOS as well.